microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-microsoft-foundry-and-the-ai-toolkit/lab/instructions/01_Get_Started.md

 Next, you'll be redirected to a browser window to complete the login process.
 Enter the following credentials:
 -  Email: +++@lab.CloudPortalCredential(User1).Username+++
 -  TAP: +++@lab.CloudPortalCredential(User1).TAP+++

+> [!NOTE]
+> You'll be asked to confirm if you want to allow the automatic sign-in to all desktop apps and websites on the device.
+Click **Yes, all apps** to proceed.
+Then click **Done** to complete the login process and return to VS Code.

 Back in your Codespace, you'll be asked to select the Azure AI Foundry project to use.
 Select the only available option, which is the project pre-deployed for this workshop.